Resilience in risk management blends strategy and foresight and keeps businesses thriving even when the unexpected strikes.

 Creating a Risk-Aware Culture

-Developing a risk-aware culture would require a series of employee training sessions to create a culture that consistently acknowledges risks, encourages employees to take more ownership of risks, and provides a channel for employees to ‘speak’ about risk.
+Developing a risk-aware culture would require a series of employee training sessions.
+These sessions would create a culture that consistently acknowledges risks, encourages employees to take more ownership of risks, and provides a channel for employees to ‘speak’ about risk.

 Risk Management in Practice